Mooneerams Solicitors

 What if I’m a pedestrian and I’ve been injured by a food delivery driver who is riding a bicycle?

-Increasingly some of the larger food delivery companies are providing Third-party insurance cover for the cyclists who deliver for them.
+Increasingly some of the larger food delivery companies are providing Third-Party insurance cover for the cyclists who deliver for them.
 Deliveroo first provided its riders with free insurance cover, in 2018.
 Some others have followed suit.
 Others have not, meaning that some food delivery cyclists are riding around insured, some are not.

 Contact Mooneerams – The Personal Injury Solicitors5* rated by Solicitor.info with over 250 reviews!